itsakettle/itsakettle.github.io/_posts/2024-02-09-5-causing_stack_overflows.md

 {% endhighlight %}

-In the recursive function:
+The recursive function:
-* A list of 100,000 ints is created (~2.67 mb, an int object is 28 bytes).
+* Creates a list of 100,000 ints (~2.67 mb, an int object is 28 bytes).

-* The depth of the recursion, the memory used.
+* Prints the depth of the recursion and the memory used in gigabytes.

-* The python recursion limit is set to 10,000,000 so that the Python interpreter doesn't stop the recursion.
+* Calls itself.
+The python recursion limit is set to 10,000,000 so that the Python interpreter doesn't stop the recursion.

-When you run this in a debian docker container you get a `137` error code, which is out of memory.
+When you run this in a debian docker container you get a `137` error code, which is the code for out of memory.
 Here's the output:

 ```
 Stack (soft, hard) =  (8388608, -1)